Guide To Paying for Flight School

 2. Federal Loans and Grants

-You may be eligible for undergraduate student loans if you attend an aviation program at an accredited university or college.
-(Most of these programs are located east of the Rocky Mountains, for some reason.)
+You may be eligible for federal student loans if you attend an aviation program at an accredited university or college.
 Independent flight schools usually don’t qualify for federal aid, but it’s worth checking with your program just in case.

 3. Scholarships